CottageLabs/coar-notifications/README.md

 | `connect_timeout`  | for how long the client attempts to post a notification         | 5         |
 | `user_agent`       | the client's user agent used to identify the client         | 'PHP Coar Notification Client'        |

+The inbox is now live and will receive COAR Notifications.

 ### Sending
 In order to send notifications (see example in `src/outbox.php`) you need to include the following in the file's header: